Hana-Network/lit-tornado/README.md

 ## Implementation Comparison: From Zero-Knowledge Proofs to Lit Actions

-Below are the links to compare the implementation of Tornado Cash's zero-knowledge circuits and our Lit Action.
+### Zero-Knowledge Proof Circuit and Lit Action Comparison:
 - Here is the code for Tornado Cash's zero-knowledge circuits:
 [Tornado Cash ZK Circuits](https://github.com/tornadocash/tornado-core/tree/master/circuits)

 - We have ported this to a Lit Action here:
 [Lit Tornado Generate Proof Signature Action](https://github.com/Hana-Network/lit-tornado/blob/main/lit/lit_actions/src/generateProofSignature.action.ts)

-This comparison clearly showcases the innovative approach we took in migrating from complex zero-knowledge proof circuits to the streamlined and efficient process using Lit Actions and PKPs.
+This comparison clearly showcases the innovative approach we took in migrating from complex zero-knowledge proofs to the streamlined and efficient process using Lit Actions and PKPs.

-## Implementation Comparison: From Zero-Knowledge Proofs to Lit Actions
-In this section, we will compare the implementation of Tornado Cash's smart contracts and zero-knowledge proof circuits with our Lit Tornado smart contracts and Lit Actions.

 ### Smart Contract Comparison:
 - Here is the withdraw function in Tornado Cash's smart contract: